cabintech/FXCoreMP/README.md

 use the same generated label names (e.g. another macro could define a label `sub_ok_${:unique}` and it would not create any conflict with the macro above).

+**${:sourcefile}** - this substitutes the name of the source file where this macro definition was created.
+This is only the file name and does not include the path.

+**${:sourcefile:root}** - this substitutes the name of root source file being processed (e.g. the first file on the command line).
+This is only the file name and does not include the path.

+**${:outputfile}** - this substitutes the name of the output file (e.g. the second file on the command line).
+This is only the file name and does not include the path.

 ## Macro Invocation (Evaluation)

 A macro invocation is indicated in the source text by a "$" character followed by the macro name,